apache/arrow/docs/source/cpp/compute.rst

   precision.
 If the number of seconds can not be exactly represented with seconds, then the format is a decimal floating point number with a fixed format and a precision matching that of the precision of the input.
-Note precision increases three decimal points points per step going from seconds to nanoseconds.
+Note precision increases three decimal places per step going from seconds to nanoseconds.
   The character for the decimal point is localized according to the locale.
   See `detailed formatting documentation`_ for descriptions of other flags.